-Dr. Cowin studies the mechanics of materials, particularly in the determination of the influence of microstructure on the gross mechanical behavior of granular, composite, and biological materials.
+Dr. Stephen Cowin studies the mechanics of materials, particularly in the determination of the influence of microstructure on the gross mechanical behavior of granular, composite, and biological materials.
 He is known for his analysis of static bin pressure induced by granular materials, his development of a continuum theory for granular materials, the creation of the continuum theory of materials with small voids, the development of models of granular material slip zones, basic theorems in anisotropic elasticity and the development of bone remodeling theories and computational algorithms.

 Dr. Sheldon Weinbaum has worked with Dr. Cowin on developing a theoretical framework for fluid flow induced excitation of osteocytes in bone.
 In 1994 they published a landmark paper on fluid shear stimulation of osteocyte cell processes and in 2001, working also with Dr. Schaffler, they introduced a new hypothesis for strain amplification in the actin cytoskeleton of cell processes due to fluid drag on the tethering elements in the pericellular matrix.
 Drs.
 Cowin, Fritton and Weinbaum initiated the first International Bone Fluid Flow Workshop in 1997 and have organized three of the meetings.